DURING COVID-19 ONLY: Access Kurzweil 3000 for Free

 Canvas is the university's learning management system.
 In Canvas, students can view grades and course content, submit assignments, keep track of course work, send and receive messages, receive notifications for new grades and course updates, and much more.

 The DU Portfolio platform is a web-based application that supports the academic community with a searchable database of electronic portfolios for students, faculty, staff, alumni, and communities.

-Kaltura is our newest video management campus-wide software tool.
+DU MediaSpace is our video management campus-wide software tool.
 It’s integrated with Canvas to allow students and faculty to capture and share videos online.

 Microsoft Office 365 provides all DU students, staff, and faculty members with 5 TB of cloud storage, FREE downloads of Microsoft Office Pro Plus for personal computers and mobile devices, and the ability to create, edit, and share Office documents (Word, Excel, PowerPoint, OneNote) using a web browser.

 OneDrive is a cloud-based storage platform with 5 TB of space per person offered for free as part of the Office 365 suite.

 Teams is a workspace for real-time collaboration and communication, meetings, file and app sharing, and more.